Riding English

 Other parts of the tack are different too.
 The reins are closed (left and right sides connected), the stirrups are shorter, and the bit is softer in the horse’s mouth in English Riding.

 With these differences, naturally how you ride English is different from Western riding.
 As opposed to Western riding’s use of the reins, English horseback riding relies much more on balance and the rider’s legs to control the horse.
-In English riding, the rider is often up and out of the seat (two point, posting and jumping for example), as opposed to the seated position in Western riding.
+The rider is often up and out of the seat (two point, posting and jumping for example), as opposed to the seated position in Western riding.

 Add to that learning to walk, trot, canter, dressage and jumping techniques, and you can see that learning English horseback riding is a wonderful sport.